JiaoMaWHU/PdfSigningServiceFromScratch/README.md

 Follow the AWS guide to create your own asymmetric key pair in aws console.
 [This](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) is one post I found on google.
 In this guide, I use "RSA_2048" as the Key Spec and "Sign and verify" as Key Usage.

 ### Step 2.
 Generate a CSR for your public key
+Follow this [repo](https://github.com/g-a-d/aws-kms-sign-csr) to create a CSR using your KMS pair.
+Follow the "RSA" one.
+As the result, you should have a CSR called `new.csr`.

 ### Step 3.
 Get the Cert from a third-party tool
+Now we need to request a public CA to sign the CSR.
+Here I will use a free [website](https://8gwifi.org/signcsr.jsp) I found from Google.
+Paste your CSR into the box, select "Use Site Private Key" and click "Submit".
+The result will be in a box below in the PEM format.
+Copy the content and paste into a file, let's call it "cert.pem".

 ### Step 4.
 Sign your Pdf using the cert and AWS
+Clone this repo and open it using Intellij (create a project using existing files).
+Replace the pem file in the resource folder with your own.

 ### Step 5.
 Verify the signature